 The seat very comfortable and spacious one.
-But remarkably, the First Class suite itself is less private as compared to the Business Class seat since it lacks a shelling compartment.
+But remarkably, the First Class suite itself is less private than the Business Class seat since it lacks a shelling compartment.

-As a First Class passenger, I received black pyjamas, red slippers, a voucher for access to AA’s arrival lounge at London Heathrow and an amenity bag, which contained essentials like an eye mask, earplugs, wash cloth, toothbrush, toothpaste, a pen, socks, and Red Flower body lotion, face cream and lip balm.
-The bedding – which was placed on the ottoman during boarding – was superb: a blanket, duvet and two thick pillows.
-In comparison: Business Class passengers only get the blanket with one pillow, no pyjamas nor slippers, and a limited-edition heritage amenity kit, which contains the same essentials as in the First Class bag.
+As a First Class passenger, I received black pajamas, red slippers, a voucher for access to AA’s arrival lounge at London Heathrow, and an amenity bag, which contained essentials like an eye mask, earplugs, washcloth, toothbrush, toothpaste, a pen, socks, and Red Flower body lotion, face cream and lip balm.
+The bedding – which was placed on the ottoman during boarding – was superb: a blanket, duvet, and two thick pillows.
+In comparison: Business Class passengers only get the blanket with one pillow, no pajamas nor slippers, and a limited-edition heritage amenity kit, which contains the same essentials as in the First Class bag.
 American Airlines have just launched a new Business and First Class amenity kit but it is not noteworthy when compared to the best airline amenity kits.

 Dinner service started soon after takeoff, and the courses were served in quick succession.
 First, I was served an apéritif with an assortment of mixed nuts.
-For the starter, I ordered the beet and goat cheese ravioli, with mixed greens, balsamic glaze, and crushed pistachios.
-I then had the creamy carrot soup, with hilo ginger and fresh parsley, which I found to be the highlight of the dinner.
+I ordered the beet and goat cheese ravioli for the starter, with mixed greens, balsamic glaze, and crushed pistachios.
+I then had the creamy carrot soup, with Hilo ginger and fresh parsley, which I found to be the dinner’s highlight.
 Next, I was served a salad of mixed greens with artichokes, roasted tomatoes, feta cheese, and creamy Italian dressing.
-As main course, I had the seared halibut with gremolata, sautéed tomato fennel, lemon risotto, and broccolini.
+As the main course, I had the seared halibut with gremolata, sautéed tomato fennel, lemon risotto, and broccolini.
 Dessert was a warm pecan tart, topped with vanilla ice cream.
-The food was good but not great and the menu – except for the soup – was 100% identical to the one during my AA Business Class trip the previous year.
+The food was good but not great and the menu – except for the soup – was 100% identical to the one during a AA Business Class trip the previous year.

 60 minutes prior to landing, breakfast was served.
-One could order broccoli and red pepper strata, with smoked chicken sausage and roasted potatoes, but I just had a fresh fruit bowl, with granola and yoghurt.
+One could order broccoli and red pepper strata, with smoked chicken sausage and roasted potatoes, but I just had a fresh fruit bowl with granola and yogurt.

-WiFi was available for purchase once on board the aircraft: a 2 hour pass for $12, a 4 hour pass for $17, or a duration of flight pass for $19.
+WiFi was available for purchase once onboard the aircraft: a 2-hour pass for $12 USD, a 4-hour pass for $17 USD, or duration of flight pass for $19 USD.
 I found the WiFi speed was ok, but was not complimentary, even for passengers in the premium cabins.

 Is AA First Class much better than AA B77W Business Class?

-Should I spend AAdvantage systemwide upgrade voucher, money or miles to upgrade from Business to First on American Airlines?
+Should I spend an AAdvantage systemwide upgrade voucher, money, or miles on upgrading from Business to First on American Airlines?
 AA’s Flagship First Class suite is very comfortable, but it does not feel hugely luxury compared to other airlines like Qatar Airways, Emirates or Etihad Airways.
-In addition, AA’s Business Class is so good that the difference with First Class is only very marginal.
-AA is also about to roll out it’s Super Diamond Business Class across its fleet that will further improve Business.
-If you have an AAdvantage systemwide upgrade voucher then why not treat yourself, but without much difference in the food or seats, the upgrade from Business to First with miles or money simply is not worth it.
+In addition, AA’s Business Class is so good that the difference between First Class is only very marginal.
+AA is also about to roll out its Super Diamond Business Class across its fleet that will further improve Business.
+If you have an AAdvantage systemwide upgrade voucher, then why not treat yourself, but without much difference in the food or seats, the upgrade from Business to First with miles or money is not worth it.

-I have also reviewed the American Airlines new Super Diamond Business Class product and my American Airlines Long Haul Business Class reviews along with my other American Airlines First Class Reviews.
+We have also reviewed the American Airlines new Super Diamond Business Class product and American Airlines Long Haul Business Class reviews along with our other American Airlines First Class Reviews.

-It is worth reading my tips on how to find cheap and discounted First or Business Class flight tickets to and from North America.
+It is worth reading our tips on how to find cheap and discounted First or Business Class flight tickets to and from North America.